 What we are doing: Net Positive Group

-Forum for the Future, WWF UK and the Climate Group want to help companies accelerate their progress towards becoming net positive and so we have brought together a diverse group of leading UK PLCs and multinationals, including BT, Kingfisher, Coca-Cola Enterprises, SKF, Capgemini and The Crown Estate to encourage businesses to join the net positive movement.
+Forum for the Future, WWF UK and the Climate Group want to help companies accelerate their progress towards becoming net positive and so in 2013 we brought together a diverse group of leading UK PLCs and multinationals, including BT, Kingfisher, Coca-Cola Enterprises, SKF, Capgemini and The Crown Estate to encourage businesses to join the net positive movement.
 All the members of the group have already made, or are working towards, a public commitment that will ultimately mean that they have a positive impact on the communities and natural environments they operate in.

 By bringing companies together in the Net Positive Group we have enabled them to exchange knowledge with a view to pushing the boundaries of understanding of the concept further and faster.
 The group wanted to bring some clarity to the net positive agenda and so set about defining a set of principles which characterize a net positive approach.